DePIN (Crypto) 2026: Master Infrastructure, AI Compute, and InfraFi

 Quick Summary

 DePIN (Decentralized Physical Infrastructure Networks) applies blockchain incentives to build and operate real-world services like compute, storage, and wireless.
-Statistics from 2025 show the sector generating $72 million in on-chain revenue, with the 2026 trend shifting toward “InfraFi,” where decentralized finance primitives fund capital-intensive physical hardware.
+The sector’s defining shift is toward “InfraFi,” where decentralised finance primitives fund capital-intensive physical hardware instead of the operator paying for it up front.

 While understanding DePIN is important, applying that knowledge is where the real growth happens.
 Create Your Free Crypto Trading Account to practice with a free demo account and put your strategy to the test.